Coherence and Quantum Stability of Relativistic Superfluid States: One-loop gaplessness of the Goldstone

 Ellipses are loop corrections scaling at most as $q^{-1}$.
 Moreover, the first term on the left-hand side has the form of a tree-level correlator, albeit with renormalized parameters.

 From Eq.~\eqref{eq:1loopPP}, we observe the appearance of a leftover term of order $q^{-2}$.
 While this may seem an awkward contribution, this term is not associated with the appearance of a gap.
-Indeed, the emergence of a mass gap from the expansion around a massless theory arises from contributions that scale $q^{-3}$.
-This is exactly the behavior we would obtain if the anomalous average were retained.\footnote{If one considers the mass of a scalar field as a perturbation around the massless theory, one would find the following expansion of the propagator } On the contrary, this term, if non-zero, could be interpreted as a q-correction to the leading phonon dispersion relation, which is beyond the approximation employed.
+Indeed, the emergence of a mass gap from the expansion around a massless theory arises from contributions that scale $q^{-3}$.\footnote{If one considers the mass of a scalar field as a perturbation around the massless theory, one would find the following expansion of the propagator } This is exactly the behavior we would obtain if the anomalous average were retained.
+On the contrary, this term, if non-zero, could be interpreted as a q-correction to the leading phonon dispersion relation, which is beyond the approximation employed.
 We leave the exact derivation of this contribution for future work.